Floor Protection and Sealing: Hardwood and Wood

 • Pros: Dries quickly, low odor, non-yellowing, and is relatively easy to apply.
 It creates a clear, durable finish.

-• Best For: Most residential hardwood floors, especially light-colored woods where you don’t want any color change.
+• Best For: Most residential hardwood / wood floors, especially light-colored woods where you don’t want any color change.

 2. Oil-Based Polyurethane